 Want a super-quick and easy coffee in the morning?
 Coffee bags are a good solution.
-Read expert barista Celeste Wong's guide to the best coffee bags to buy, then check out her tried-and-tested list of the best coffee beans, eco-friendly coffee pods and best cafetières to buy.
+Read expert barista Celeste Wong's guide to the best coffee bags to buy, then check out her tried-and-tested list of eco-friendly coffee pods and best cafetières to buy.
+We've also taste tested the best herbal teas to buy, when you need a break from the coffee.

 Advertisement